 5. Leading Member SMSFs and SMSF Advising

 If you are not doing Leading Member planning for your SMSF clients, you are not thinking beyond the spouse.
-At so many of my seminars I ask the question – is it important that your money and assets stay within your lineage or bloodline?
+At so many of my seminars I ask the question – is it important that your money and assets stay within your family lineage or blood relatives?
 And you know what?
 99% of the attendees put their hand up and the 1% who don’t – don’t understand the question.
 Then I look at their SMSF and wills and they could do with a good dose of Leading Member.
 Whose fault is that?
 Why is this happening in million and multi-million-dollar SMSFs?
 Something is going seriously wrong in SMSF adviser land.

 The established competency standards for SMSF advising require an existing or new adviser to demonstrate the skills and abilities to advise a prospective SMSF Trustee and member or an existing SMSF Trustee and member on basic strategies for the Fund.
 With 90% of SMSFs built for two members only and the Fund to be wound up with the last surviving member, the advising timeline is terminally short and lacks substance and finesse.
 It is no wonder that many SMSF Trustees do not see any real strategic value in their SMSFs apart from being able to control their investments.